 |For more information, see the Basic Container description in the SIP Endpoint SDK for .NET Developer's Guide.|

-The "Genesys" container holds a number of configurable settings that are organized into domains and sections.
+The Genesys container holds configurable settings that are organized into domains and sections.
 You don't have to change these settings but you can customize them.

-The following table presents an overview of the settings in this container and their valid values:
+The following table describes the settings in this container and their valid values:

 This setting can have one of the following special values: